bntngbntng/Kafkube-Experimental/README.md

 There are two deployment methods:
 1.  **Manual**: using Kubernetes YAML manifests.
-2.  **Dengan Helm**: for deploying PostgreSQL and Kafka (recommended), with manual YAML for app services.
+2.  **Helm Method**: for deploying PostgreSQL and Kafka (recommended), with manual YAML for app services.

 **Pre-deployment Steps (Both Methods):**
 1.  **Build & Push Docker Images:**